rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 In this example, we are creating a [stack scoped volume]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/storage-service/#stack-scoped) while creating services that use this volume.
 All services in this stack will share the same volume.

 We are specifying the availability zone that we want the volume to be created in.
-The containers for the service will automatically be scheduled onto hosts in the same availability zone that is specified in the volume.
+The containers for any service using the EBS volume will automatically be scheduled onto the same host as where the EBS volume is attached to.

 ```yaml
 version: '2'